 Marie-Louise’s design includes a sunken central area with the Rothschild’s notorious 5 Arrows symbol in black Caledonian slate set into York stone paving.
 Constructed in place of a former tennis court, a completely new drainage system was designed and installed by PC Landscapes.
 This was to ensure appropriate drainage of both the sunken and any adjacent area, as well as to avoid any future potential flash floods.

 Once the central area was excavated to the required levels, a fixed central datum line was established to create the elliptical shape and ensure the exact measurements for the bespoke stonework and paving.
-Blockwork faced with brick to match the old existing buildings were used to create the walls, and our fabricator renovated the new steel climbing frames from an old steel structure.
+Blockwork faced with bricks to match the old existing buildings were used to create the walls, and our fabricator renovated the new steel climbing frames from one of Exbury’s old glasshouses.

-Bespoke oak pergolas and gates were made and lifted into position.
+A bespoke oak pergola and three different oak gates were made and lifted into position.

 Over a hundred tonnes of topsoil were imported to fill all the new beds and borders.
-Working with the Exbury head gardener and his team, we planted the garden.
+Working with the Exbury head gardener Tom Clarke and his team, we planted the bigger specimens.

 Landscaped between 2017 and early 2019, the garden has been carefully hidden from the public to have the chance to grow and mature before the official launch, and to “ensure that the visitors will see the garden looking established and thriving from day one”.